 Facebook also recently launched Instagram Shopping, which enables Instagram followers who like a product they see in any post to get product information and a direct link to the merchant’s checkout page.
 That program is currently free for merchants.
 However, the company is also currently beta testing a “Checkout with Instagram” feature that will allow the whole transaction to remain on Instagram, which would handle the sale and store customers’ payment information.
 The Checkout service would charge a fee structure similar to Google Shopping Actions.

 But wait — that’s not the true end game.
-An even bigger force is in play.

 And don’t forget the other “A.”